 Rebecca J. Stahl, MA

 is abnormal electrical activity in the brain.
-When two or more seizures occur, it is considered a seizure disorder, also known as epilepsy.
+When 2 or more seizures occur, it is considered a seizure disorder, also known as epilepsy.
 While there are many different types of seizures, the main categories are:

 Seizure disorder is caused by abnormal brain function.
 It is often difficult to identify the exact cause, but some factors that may play a role include:

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.

 Imaging tests evaluate the brain and surrounding structures.
 These may include: